glouppe/info8006-introduction-to-ai/lecture11.md

 class: middle

-In which environment is the agent?
+.exercise[How to act rationally in an unknown environment?]

-- In general, we do not know!
+???

-- Solution:
+The Bayesian solution:
 - maintain a prior over environments,
 - update it as evidence is collected,
 - follow the Bayes-optimal  solution.

 ---